 Filing Requirements for Self Employment Tax on Foreign Self-Employment Income

 Further, if you are a high earner you could be subject to additional Medicare taxes; the threshold is $250,000 in income for those who are married filing jointly, and $200,000 for single filers.
 Medicare tax does not have a limit, but only the first $128,400 of your income will be subject to Social Security tax.
 Pro tip: determine if you need to make estimated payments so that you don’t end up with an underpayment penalty at the end of the year on the self employment tax on foreign earned income

 Consider Your Location

-A major factor in the amount of self-employment taxes you may owe is which host country you reside.
+A major factor in the amount of self employment taxes you may owe is which host country you reside.
 Not only do the deadlines differ greatly, so does the amount of tax you owe on your business.
 If you live in the United Arab Emirates, you would not owe corporate taxes at all.
 However, in other countries, you may pay upwards of 40%!

 Deductions for Ordinary and Necessary Expenses for the Self Employment Tax for Expats

 - Legal and professional services